 This way I know I've got some interesting content going out throughout the week and I can sit back and relax and review the stats that Sprout very handily display on the dashboard.
 Voila!

-07. A time-tracking app
+09. A time-tracking app

 There is one thing a designer should never be without and that is a decent time tracking application.
 I searched high and low for something that not only had a well-designed, easy to use interface but also was available and equally easy to use across mobile and mac platforms.
 I found it.

-As my business is growing, I've begun to employ a few freelancers of my own and what better way to keep track and manage projects remotely that to invite them to a project on Freshbooks and then enable them to either enter a time spent on a project manually or use a handy time tracking clock and add hours that way?
+As my business is growing, I've begun to employ a few freelancers of my own and what better way to keep track and manage projects remotely that to invite them to a project on FreshBooks and then enable them to either enter a time spent on a project manually or use a handy time tracking clock and add hours that way?

 Everyone can manage his or her hourly rates and I can invoice a client once the project is finished, as it exports all the hours spent into one very well designed invoice.
 Genius!
 It's simple and intuitive and allows everyone to work from anywhere.

-This is quite an obvious one, but I've no idea where I would be without it.
+This is quite an obvious one, but I've no idea where I would be without my smartphone.
 Running a business alone is hard.
 Fact.
 There are so many things to think about and do on a daily basis that it can easily become a juggling act.
 For instance, if I'm not plonked in front of my Mac, I spend a lot of time each month going out and meeting clients, attending networking events and generally being on the move.

 While I'm doing all this, clients are emailing, freelancers are sending work through and I'm scheduling more meetings and more events and more work.
 Phew!
 How is this possible?
 My wonderful iPhone.
 It goes with me wherever I go and there are apps that are in full time use most days if I'm out of the studio.

 My calendar is always open, being added to, changed, inviting contacts.
-My Freshbooks app is running if I'm keeping an eye on freelancers or invoicing for a project.
+My FreshBooks app is running if I'm keeping an eye on freelancers or invoicing for a project.
 My Skype app is always in use for my overseas clients.
 My Sprout Social app is there if I want to add content to my networks on the move.
-And of course, my email client is normally buzzing away.
+And of course, my email client (opens in new tab) is normally buzzing away.
 Who knows what I'll need to do while I'm out – it's best to be prepared!

-I've used Visual.ly to collect all my infographic work in one place, which is great for linking with potential clients.
-If a client is specifically getting in touch with me for infographic work I can either send them my web link where they can look through recent work or I can give them quick and easy access to my entire infographic library.
-Simples!
+Within the last year and a half, infographics have become a major component in marketing businesses as well as communicating complex data to audiences.
+Visually (opens in new tab) is one of the best infographics tools (opens in new tab) around.
+I've used Visually to collect all my infographic work in one place, which is great for linking with potential clients.
+If a client is specifically getting in touch with me for infographic work, I can either send them my web link where they can look through recent work or I can give them quick and easy access to my entire infographic library.
+Simple!